samgriek/sql-agent/readme.md

 # SQL Query and Analysis Crew

 Welcome to the **SQL Query and Analysis Crew** project!
-This application leverages the power of AI agents to generate, execute, and analyze the resulting dara from user questions.
+This application leverages the power of AI agents to generate, execute, and analyze the resulting data from user questions.
 It integrates with a PostgreSQL database and uses OpenAI's GPT models to process and analyze data.

 ## Table of Contents